 It is strongly recommended that a suitable policy is in place to ensure all common area fire doors (including cupboard doors) are subjected to regular recorded inspections to ensure they are fully compliant and fit for purpose.

-Detailed Risk Assessment Part 2 / P - Means of Giving Warning in Case of Fire / P1 area.
-Refer to Q1.
+Detailed Risk Assessment Part 2 / P - Means of Giving Warning in Case of Fire / P1

 Is a reasonable fire detection and fire alarm system provided in the common areas, where necessary?